-How Do I Hold My Bouquet During the Wedding?
+What do I Do With My Bouquet During the Wedding?

 Almost every wedding, I get asked how to hold a bouquet when it comes time for the ceremony or any pre-ceremony photos.
-We’re here to provide you with the best tips and tricks photography-wise to get those great shots and look picture perfect.
-See our best advice below:
+I am here to provide you with the best tips and tricks photography-wise to get those great shots and look picture perfect.

-Hold the blooms toward the guests, not the stems.
 You want to practice holding the flowers in a mirror so you’re comfortable with both the blooms pointing the right way and your arms slightly bent with the bouquet at your belly button.
-You’ll look like a rockstar!
+You’ll look like a rock star!

 Hopefully, these tips will make you feel comfortable and confident with your flower-holding skills.
-Because you got em, girl! *high five*
+Because you got this! *high five*